-When you think of summer and music festivals for pure enjoyment, there is no festival better than the Grey Fox Bluegrass Festival.
+When you think of summer and music festivals for pure enjoyment, there is no festival better than the Grey Fox Bluegrass Festival in 2012.
 This is not just idle praise, The Grey Fox Bluegrass Festival was voted with the 2009 IBMA Award for best festival, a category they have been a finalist for on five separate occasions.
 In my mind with the organization and the lineup set for 2012 there is no better small music festival in this country.
 The festival runs July 19th through the 22nd on the Walsh Farm in Oak Hill, deemed a “who’s who” of the music scene.
 In fact I do not see another similar festival anywhere this summer that can match this line-up in terms of super stars and the diversity in the larger world of bluegrass.

 The festival is set on a high country Catskill New York region farm.
 Located in such a stunning location, the physical beauty of the farm gets transformed by the tent and camp city that springs up every year.
 All festivals have a vibe, at Grey Fox the vibe is outwardly friendly, I believe you will find a sense throughout the weekend, that you are just where you ought to be- good music and good people all connected to the earth.